Opinions Stories About Engagement Reports FAQ Join Now

 Can we opt to leave U-Report once we have joined?

-Of course (though we sincerely hope you don’t).
+Of course.
 You choose which polls to respond to and, if you’d like to stop receiving message, just send the word “STOP” via your regular U-Report channel.
 Before you do though, we’d appreciate if you could send us a quick message explaining the reason so we can do our best to improve the experience for all U-Reporters.
-And, if you decide we will miss you as a U-Reporter and contributor for social change, we’d love to have you back!

 See by the numbers how we are engaging youth voices for positive social change.